vsg-dev/vsgTutorial/2_Foundations/Object_base_class_and_ref_ptr.md

 vsg::ref_ptr<MyClass> ptr(new MyClass("ginger"));
 ~~~

-The VulkanSceneGraph has another feature that makes it even cleaner to allocate objects robustly and add RTTI features - the vsg::Inherit<> template class. vsg::Inherit is an example the [Curiously Recurring Template Pattern](https://en.wikipedia.org/wiki/Curiously_recurring_template_pattern), while a somewhat non-intuitive idiom it neatly solves a problem of how to implement class specific extensions to a base class in consistent and robust way.
+The VulkanSceneGraph has another feature that makes it even cleaner to allocate objects robustly and add RTTI features - the vsg::Inherit<> template class. vsg::Inherit is an example the [Curiously Recurring Template Pattern](https://en.wikipedia.org/wiki/Curiously_recurring_template_pattern), while a somewhat non-intuitive idiom it neatly solves a problem of how to implement class specific extensions to a base class in a consistent and robust way.

 We'll cover more of these features of vsg::Object and vsg::Inherit later in the tutorial, for now we'll just focus on the benefits for conveniently allocating objects.
 With the following revised code we leverage the create() method provided by vsg::Inerhit<> that allocates the memory and calls the constructor of the object using the parameters you pass to create(..) and returns a vsg::ref_ptr<> of the appropriate type.
 Usage is simply:

 ~~~ cpp
 struct MyClass : public vsg::Inherit<vsg::Object, MyClass>